 Design Simulation Systems Pty Ltd is an Australian company, which was originally born in Singapore, with the aim of developing most of the stuff described in these pages, until it was bought by the National Computer Board.
-It is now a consultancy, largely devoted to development work centred around Unix based security applications, and custom simulation model creation, in an environment of Sun servers.
+This reincarnation is now a consultancy, largely devoted to development work centred around Unix based security applications, two of which are described below.

 Our interest in security has been fostered by the fact that this site has been under attack by parasites trying to implant viruses since 2009, and by a botnet since Christmas Eve 2012.

-To counter this nuisance, we searched the market for a suitable defence and, finding none, we designed our own IDS/IPS, which has successfully defeated every single hack attempt and, by reporting the IP addresses to their ISP's, has helped to remove 67346 of these parasites from the internet - and counting...
+Our IDS/IPS, has successfully defeated every single hack attempt and, by reporting the IP addresses to their ISP's, has helped to remove 67346 of these parasites from the internet - and counting...

 If you're interested in trying the IPS, to protect your website, drop me a line.

 We include here, a pot-pourri of Unix articles, with a leaning towards database and security applications.
 If you're not that good a programmer, they'll either help, or put you off, for good...
 Read 'Real Programmers' to see if you qualify or, if you're not a programmer, try 'WordImperfect'

 In an era where an electronic circuit is a slab of silicon, designed by writing a language like VeriLog or VHDL, with virtually no need to understand the mathematics of circuit design, or the physics of semiconductor devices, we present a set of tools from a more gracious age.
 From an age when computers were still drawn by horses, and it took an engineer to design something.
 Not a software package.